Skip to Content

 staking house plants

-However, since it has grown so much, I decided to add a bamboo stick as well.
+In addition to this dowel, I decided to add a few bamboo sticks.
 I got a pack of these at a local garden store and love them because they’re so natural looking.
-I also got some green vinyl plant tape (affiliate link) to help secure plants outdoors and decided to use that as well.
+And I got some green vinyl plant tape (affiliate link) to help secure plants outdoors and decided to use that as well.
 I love how it blends in really well with the foliage.

 bamboo plant stake